Ask a doctor about a prescription for METFORMIN KERN PHARMA 1000 mg FILM-COATED TABLETS

 How to take Metformin Kern Pharma

 Take Metformin with meals or after meals.
-This will help prevent digestive side effects.
+This will prevent you from experiencing side effects that affect your digestion.
 Do not chew or crush the tablets.
 Swallow each tablet with a glass of water.

-If, after some time, you think the effect of Metformin is too intense or too weak, consult your doctor or pharmacist.
+If, after some time, you think the effect of Metformin is too strong or too weak, consult your doctor or pharmacist.

 If you take more Metformin Kern Pharma than you should

-If you forgot to take Metformin Kern Pharma
+If you forget to take Metformin Kern Pharma

-Metformin may cause a very rare but serious side effect (affecting up to 1 in 10,000 people), called lactic acidosis (see "Warnings and precautions" section).
-If this happens to you,you should stop taking Metformin Kern Pharma and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to coma.
+Metformin can cause a very rare but very serious side effect called lactic acidosis (see "Warnings and precautions" section), if this happens to you, stop taking Metformin Kern Pharma and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to a coma.

 Very common side effects (affecting more than 1 in 10 people):